 We were very lucky, Milla was able to come home after only a month in hospital.
 Many babies spend months upon months in hospital.
 Some babies never come home from NICU.
 As difficult, and emotional as that time was, we know how blessed we were, and still are.

 Now that she is growing up, that first month of her life feels like a lifetime ago.

-She is now a beautiful, cheeky little girl, full of mischief.
+She is now a beautiful young girl.
 To look at her, you would never know all that she had been through, when she dramatically entered the world two months early.
 It is something that we, as her parents will never forget though.

 The emotion, the fear, the anxiety, the tears; many many tears.
 The amazing people we met, the doctors who perform miracles every day, the nurses who always had a moment to comfort and support all the shell-shocked parents, the other amazing Mums and Dads, just doing their best to parent the only way they can.
 The feeling of walking out the front of the hospital, holding our tiny daughter, and taking her home, to begin our life together, finally with the three of us under one roof.
 These are things we will never forget.

 The Bub Hub is happy to support the Miracle Babies Foundation